tfullwood/canvas-contrib/Branding/Customizations/add_tweaks_to_canvas_ui/README.md

-# Minor fixes for Canvas
+# Add Tweaks to Canvas UI

 **Author:** Developed by David Keiser-Clark (dwk2@williams.edu) for the Office for Information Technology at Williams College